Ensembl/plant-scripts/repeats/README.md

 	--port 123 --db brachypodium_distachyon_core_49_102
 ```

+### ii) Annotating masked repeated sequences

 The repeats called by Red can be optionally annotated by similarity to sequences in an external FASTA file,
-such as the library nrTEplants.
+such as the library **nrTEplants**.
 The script does not load the resulting annotations in a core db just yet:
 ```
-# produce annotation report and save BED file with repeats
+# test run, re-uses folder 'test_Atha_chr4'
+./AnnotRedRepeats.py ../files/nrTEplantsJune2020.fna test_Atha_chr4 --bed_file test.bed

+# consider only repeats with length >= 200 bp
 ./AnnotRedRepeats.py files/nrTEplantsJune2020.fna Brachypodium_distachyon --cor 4 \
-	--bed_file Brachypodium_distachyon.repeats.bed
+	--minlen 200

 # add annotated repeats to Ensembl core db and use a different minimap2 binary
 ./AnnotRedRepeats.py files/nrTEplantsJune2020.fna Brachypodium_distachyon --exe /path/to/minimap2 --cor 4 \